Difference of convex algorithms for bilevel programs with applications in hyperparameter selection: Modified inexact proximal DC algorithms

 \subsection{Inexact proximal DCA with simplified penalty parameter update}

-In this subsection we propose an algorithm called inexact proximal DCA to solve problem (DC) and show its convergence.
+In this subsection we propose an algorithm called inexact proximal DCA to solve problem (DC) and show its convergence to stationary points.

 By using the main idea of DCA which linearizes the concave part of the DC structure, we propose a sequential convex programming scheme as follows.
-Given a current iteration $z^k\in \Sigma$ with $k=0,1,\ldots$, we select a subdifferential $\xi^k_i\in \partial h_i(z^k)$, for $i=0,1$.
+Given a current iterate $z^k\in \Sigma$ with $k=0,1,\ldots$, we select a subdifferential $\xi^k_i\in \partial h_i(z^k)$, for $i=0,1$.
 Then we solve the following subproblem approximately and select $z^{k+1}$ as an approximate minimizer:

 where $\rho$ is a given positive constant and $\beta_k $ represents the adaptive penalty parameter.
 Our scheme is similar to that of DCA2 in \cite{le2014dc} but different in that the subproblem (\ref{subp}) has a strongly convex objective function, the subproblem is only solved approximately, and a simplier penalty parameter update is used.
-In particular, denote
+We propose the following two inexact conditions for choosing $z^{k+1}$ as an approximate solution to (\ref{subp}):